 The following staff and student data pages can be accessed by staff only.

 We have been undertaking Equal Pay Audits since 2008.
 Historical Equal Pay Audits can be viewed (by staff only) by clicking on the Staff Data button above.

-All employers with 250 or more employees must publish and report specific figures about their gender pay gap, which is the difference between the average earnings of men and women, expressed relative to men’s earnings.
-The figures are published at a ‘snapshot date’ which for public sector employers is 31 March each year.
+From 2017, all employers with 250 or more employees must publish and report specific figures about their gender pay gap, which is the difference between the average earnings of men and women, expressed relative to men’s earnings.
+The figures are published at a ‘snapshot date’ which for public sector employers is 31 March 2018.
 The purpose of Gender Pay Gap reporting is to achieve greater gender equality across the UK and increase pay transparency.

-To view national figures relating to gender pay gap information, visit gov.uk/government/news/view-gender-pay-gap-information.
+To view national figures relating to gender pay gap information, visit Gender Pay Gap on Gov.uk.

 To view data from other universities, follow the Government's gender pay gap link above and select 'Download Data'.
 Once downloaded, apply filters and type ‘universities’ into the search function to compare gender pay gap data.

 The Equality Act 2010 introduced a General Public Sector Equality Duty, which as a University, Leeds Beckett has to meet.

 The general duty has three aims and requires us to have due regard to the need to: